About SFSU Over the Years

 Photos taken during the graduation and commencement ceremonies over the years.

-Old San Francisco State Campuses
+Historic San Francisco State Campuses

 Aerial Views of San Francisco State Campus

-Aerial views of the campus over time show how the campus few within a new development center in the southwest corner of the city.
+Aerial views of the campus over time show how the campus grew within a new development center in the southwest corner of the city.
 This collection includes a series of aerial views from the 1970’s and several undated but from an earlier period.

 While SF State’s Lake Merced campus was modern and well equipped, it was becoming a homogenous liberal arts college with green lawns and State Architect designed buildings.
 Legend has it that when architect Frank Lloyd Wright visited the campus, he quipped, “plant ivy.”